Help! We want to plan an event, but have no idea how to pay for it! Where do we start?

 - Yes.
 The SGA has policies that govern how the general funds should be spent.
 Please review these policies before submitting your petition.

 What if SGA does not support my petition?
 Do I have other options for funding?

 - Yes.
 You can fund-raise or seek support from a Goucher department.
-You also may want to ask Gabe if there are things you can do to strengthen your petition.
+You also may want to ask the Vice President of Finance if there are things you can do to strengthen your petition.
 If you make changes, it's possible that SGA will reconsider your request.

 What if I am granted funds, but decide to spend the money in a different way.
 Is this OK?

 - No. SGA will only allow you to spend the funds on the items you requested in your petition.
 If you decide to make changes, you will need to submit a Reallocation form, and SGA will need to vote as to whether or not they will support these changes.